-- 25 A DMU Alternative is considered feasible, would avoid or substantially reduce one or more - significant impacts of the Proposed Project and would meet some, but not all of the project's - 27 purpose and need.
-Specifically, a DMU Alternative would not meet the project's purpose to provide - 28 electrical infrastructure compatible with high-speed rail.
-In addition, while the increase train - 29 service under this alternative would increase revenue, this alternative would also increase diesel

-- fuel consumption compared with existing conditions10 which would increase operating costs and would have lower ridership than the Proposed Project.
+A DMU Alternative is considered feasible, would avoid or substantially reduce one or more significant impacts of the Proposed Project and would meet some, but not all of the project's objectivespurpose and need.
+Specifically, a A DMU Alternative would not meet the project's purpose to provide electrical infrastructure compatible with high-speed rail.
+In addition, while the increased train service under this alternative would increase revenue, this alternative would also increase diesel fuel consumption compared with existing conditions12 which would increase operating costs and would have lower ridership than the Proposed Project.
 Because this alternative fails to meet the project's fundamental purposes, the JPB could decide not to analyze it in this EIR.
-However, there has been community interest, expressed most recently in scoping comments, in the analysis of a DMU Alternative and, thus, the JPB decided to provide this alternative analysis for informational purposes. - 7 For the purposes of this EIR, this alternative assumed the following: - An eight-car single-level DMU train, with a capacity of 78 passengers per car (624 passengers per train) was analyzed in order to analyze an alternative that would roughly match the ridership per train capacity of the Proposed Project Only a single-level is being evaluated because a double-deck would not fit in the Caltrain system tunnels. - Caltrain service schedule for the DMU Alternative would be the same as the Proposed Project but with lower ridership.
-DMUs do not accelerate or decelerate as fast as EMUs and thus the number of station steps would likely have to be reduced to maintain the same trip time as the Proposed Project EMUs or travel times would be less. - The eight-car single-level DMU train length of 680 feet would exceed the length of Caltrain platforms at most Caltrain stations and would require platform extension construction. - The DMU Alternative is assumed to terminate at the San Francisco 4th and King Station and would not proceed to the Transbay Terminal Center (TTC) because the Downtown Extension (DTX) tunnel and the TTC are designed only for electric trains.
+However, there has been community interest, expressed most recently in scoping comments, in the analysis of a DMU Alternative and, thus, the JPB decided to provide this alternative analysis for informational purposes.

+For the purposes of this EIR, this alternative assumed the following:

+- An eight-car single-level DMU train, with a capacity of 78 passengers per car (624 passengers per train) was analyzed in order to analyze an alternative that would roughly match the approximate number of seats ridership per train capacity of the Proposed Project.
+Only a single-level is being evaluated because a the currently available double-deck DMU designs would not fit in the Caltrain system tunnels and because there are a number of other constraints to a double-deck design including that there is no existing market for double-deck DMUs (see further discussion in Chapter 5, Alternatives). - Caltrain service schedule for the DMU Alternative would be the same as the Proposed Project but with lower ridership.
+DMUs do not accelerate or decelerate as fast as EMUs and thus the number of station stops steps would likely have to be reduced to maintain the same trip time as the Proposed Project EMUs or travel times would be longer less. - The eight-car single-level DMU train length of 680 feet would exceed the length of Caltrain platforms at most Caltrain stations and would require platform extension construction. - The DMU Alternative is assumed to terminate at the San Francisco 4th and King Station and would not proceed to the Transbay Terminal Center (TTC) because the Downtown Extension (DTX) tunnel and the TTC are designed only for electric trains.